Drugs and medications prescribed for bipolar

-It is worth noting that antidepressants alone are not a good idea for treating bipolar, as they can trigger manic episodes (or worse, ultra-rapid cycling) if they are not taken concurrently with a mood stabilizer.
+Antidepressants on their own are not a good idea for treating bipolar, as they can trigger manic episodes (or worse, ultra-rapid cycling) if they are not taken concurrently with a mood stabilizer.
+Therefore, if a bipolar person is misdiagnosed as having “ordinary” unipolar depression, there are significant risks.

+A complete management plan is necessary.
 Mood stabilizers are your first line of defense against your mood swings.
 They work to control or stop manic episodes.

 The original mood control medication is lithium (in name brands such as Lithobid and Eskalith).
 In addition to lithium, there are other medications that are used to help stabilize the mood.
 Anti-seizure medications in particular actually provide the help that’s needed.
 These include medications like valproic acid with the brand name of Depakene.
 Divalproex, Iamotrigine are others.
 A less commonly used anti seizure medication is Topiramate which is sold as Topamax.